 Ground cover means any natural vegetative growth or other material which renders the soil surface stable against accelerated erosion.

-High quality waters means those classified as such in 15A NCAC 2B.0101(e)(5), General Procedures, which is incorporated herein by reference to include further amendments pursuant to G.S.
-150B-14(c).

-High quality water (HQW) zones means areas that are within one mile and drain to waters designated as HQWs.

 Lake or natural watercourse means any stream, river, brook, swamp, sound, bay, creek, run, branch, canal, waterway, estuary, and any reservoir, lake or pond, natural or impounded, in which sediment may be moved or carried in suspension, and which could be damaged by accumulation of sediment.

-Land-disturbing activity means any use of the land within the corporate limits or extraterritorial jurisdiction of the town by any person in residential, industrial, educational, institutional, or commercial development, highway and road construction and maintenance that results in a change in the natural cover or topography and that may cause or contribute to sedimentation.
+Land-disturbing activity means any use of the land within the corporate limits or extraterritorial jurisdiction of the Town by any Person in residential, industrial, educational, institutional, or commercial development, highway and road construction and maintenance that results in a change in the natural cover or topography and that may cause or contribute to sedimentation.

-Letter of soil erosion and sedimentation control plan approval means a letter issued by the town, only after tree protection fencing is installed and inspected, indicating approval of the proposed soil erosion and sedimentation control plan.
+Letter of soil erosion and sedimentation control plan approval means a letter issued by the Town, only after a complete soil erosion and sedimentation control application package is submitted and reviewed, and the performance guarantee has been provided indicating approval of the proposed soil erosion and sedimentation control plan.

 Local government means any county, incorporated village, town, or city, or any combination of counties, incorporated villages, towns, and cities, acting through a joint program pursuant to the provisions of the Act.